You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what it looks like.

 |4.
 Dermatitis||The juices or saps of these plants cause skin irritation.|

-In that chart, Alocasia falls under toxicity class 3,4.
+In the above chart, Alocasia falls under toxicity class 3,4.

 There is no evidence of the flower’s toxicity, but if the plant is toxic, we can assume that the bloom could be toxic.